 But, if we capture it before it floats up and makes climate change worse, we can use it for good because by using the energy we don't need to use the oil we would otherwise have needed to use.

 Methane is an odourless, colourless hydrocarbon (CH4), and because the bacteria are trapped underground, companies can drill wells into the rubbish and suck it out with vacuum pipes.

 Once collected, the methane is cooled, cleaned, and mixed with mercaptan to give it a detectable odour before they send it out to natural gas plants to be burned for fuel.

-Yep, natural gas normally comes from fossil fuels come from rock, or oil deposits, and depending upon the source it’s a “dirty” natural gas.
-Typically, a mix of 99 percent methane with some propane, ethane and sulphur and helium mixed in.
+Yep, natural gas normally comes from fossil fuels come from rock, or oil deposits, and depending upon the source it's a “dirty” natural gas.
+Typically, a mix of 99% methane with some propane, ethane sulphur and helium is mixed in.